Bhawnagundh26/E-commerence-sales-analysis/README.md

  This ecommerce dashboard is a curated set of metrics, KPIs and other data that’s designed to highlight, in the clearest possible way, trends, anomalies and information related to an online store that regularly warrants attention.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Attributes present in given Dataset:
+Attributes present in given Dataset-Additional Order items, Category Name,

-Additional Order items,
-Category Name,
 Customer City,
 Customer Country,